MBerry97/shopping-cart/README.md

 ## Future additions

 1. A choice of multiple items.
+(A hosted back-end that holds item data in which I can make requests to)
 2. A wider selection of discount codes.
 3. Ability to increase quantity of items.
 4. A landing page to select items before checkout.